Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Experiments

 \textbf{Visualization of attention maps.} To intuitively understand how the SA module achieves semantics adaption from pre-training to the application domain, we visualize the attention maps in Fig.~\ref{fig:grad_cam}.
-We observe that \textbf{(1)} Since the Market-1501 dataset is relatively easy with greater inter-class differences, the model is capable of taking advantage of learned general human semantics to effectively focus on the human body.
-As shown in the left of Fig.~\ref{fig:grad_cam}~(b), the model can distinguish pedestrians based on their different body semantics.
-When adopting SA, as shown in the left of Fig.~\ref{fig:grad_cam}~(c), the model concentrates more on discriminative body regions and does not rely on the face to distinguish pedestrians, which improves its robustness since the face is usually not considered the dominant information in Re-ID.
-Paying excessive attention to it can even be misleading due to low resolution, view changes, or occlusions. \textbf{(2)} MSMT17 is much more challenging with great intra-class variance and minor inter-class differences.
-Without semantics adaption, the model is susceptible to the background or not robust person clues, \textit{e.g.}, small logos or corners of clothes as shown in the right of Fig.~\ref{fig:grad_cam}~(b).
+We observe that \textbf{(1)} Since Market-1501 is relatively easy with greater inter-class differences, the model can leverage learned general human semantics to focus on the human body.
+As shown in the left of (b), the model can distinguish pedestrians based on their different body semantics.
+When adopting SA, as shown in the left of (c), the model concentrates more on discriminative body regions and does not rely on the face, which improves its robustness since the face is usually not considered the dominant information in Re-ID.
+Paying excessive attention to it can be misleading due to low resolution, view changes, or occlusions. \textbf{(2)} MSMT17 is much more challenging with greater variances.
+Without semantics adaption, the model is susceptible to background or fragile person clues, \textit{e.g.}, small logos, or corners of clothes, as shown in the right of (b).
 However, the SA module helps to concentrate on discriminative regions of the human body, effectively promoting Re-ID.
 Overall, our proposed SA module can handle different domains with great discrepancy, showing great ability and prospect to evolve the model for new deployment and wide application.